benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 # What's new in Laravel 10?
 Here's all you need to know.

-First, let me remind you that **Laravel 10 release date is February 7, 2023**.

-With this out of the way, let's dive into every relevant new feature we know will be available.

 ![Laravel's logo.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1663966984/benjamincrozat.com/laravel_umomrs.png)

+## When will Laravel 10 be released?

+**Laravel 10 is scheduled to be released in February 7, 2023**.

 ## How to install Laravel 10?